Mujjabi/DevOps/Kubernetes/kube.md

 Another example, the deployment.yaml doesnt mention the service anywhere.
 But k8s will know which service to use for a particular deployment manifest using the match label of the app being deployed, that is mentioned in both manifests.

+## Difference between label under metadata, label under selector, and label under template;
+label under metadata is for us humans to filter deployments.
+Normally, this is the same as the app name.

+label under selector is the most important one becuause it helps kubernetes to group deployments.
+This label helps to create connection between manifests.
+Forexample, if I wnt to place a service infront of a deployment, I have to call this label in both files.

+label under template is the label that is placed on the pod after deployment. when u create a pod, the pod will carry this label.

 ### Kyverno:
 Some companies install this program called kyverno to impede anyone to deploy anything without a label.